dataninja-python/todo-back/README.md

 3. Bootstrap and Reactstrap accelerate building attractive React UIs.

 # Next
-- Replace SQLite with Postgres when put into production
+- Replace SQLite with Postgres or Mongo as part of making it "product quality"
-- Deploy using LXD/LXC, Docker/Kubernetes to Digital Ocean [Hatch Program]
+- Deploy using LXD/LXC, Docker/Kubernetes to Digital Ocean (Thanks to Hatch Program...expected back online shortly)
 - Use cloudflare CDN to reduce API calls
 - Ensure architected correctly using encapsulation, separation of business logic from functionality, and other key concepts
 - Incorporate Rust to offload computationally intensive tasks to much faster compiled binaries through python